Aggie-Events/blog/src/pages/posts/onboarding.md

 GOOGLE_CLIENT_SECRET=[INSERT GOOGLE CLIENT SECRET HERE]
 ```

-For both the `GOOGLE_CLIENT_ID` and `GOOGLE_CLIENT_SECRET`, check the `#backend` channel in the Discord server for the values.
+For both the `GOOGLE_CLIENT_ID` and `GOOGLE_CLIENT_SECRET`, check the `#env` channel in the Discord server for the values.
 Make sure to keep these values secure and not share them with anyone.

 The last `.env` file will be in the `backend` directory.
 This file will contain the following: